Ambrysus amargosus: Description

-The Ash Meadows naucorid are small aquatic insects, reaching about 6 mm in length.
+Ash Meadows naucorids are small aquatic insects, reaching about 6 mm in length.
 Information on species biology is very limited.
 In fact, the majority of the information is based on other naucorid bugs.
 This insect is generally a dull brown in color with various dark yellow markings over their body.
 Their front two legs are usually used for prey capture and they use their hind legs for swimming.8 The Ash Meadows naucorid is a flightless insect and spends its entire life cycle in the water.
 This aquatic insect is about 6 millimeters long.
 It does not fly.
 It lives in the Point of Rocks Springs at Ash Meadows, where it can be found in a few channels of flowing water measuring no more than 0.3 meters wide by 10 meters long.

-Life History
+Life history

 Very little information is known on the life history of the Ash Meadows naucorid.
 Their populations vary seasonally, with the highest numbers peaking in the summer.
 Reproduction occurs during early spring and summer.
 The females drop their eggs close to the gravel floors of the springs, where they stick to the pebbles.